 - distinctive work clothing that identifies your company

-- car parks you lease or are on your premises
+- car parks you lease or which are on your property

-- frequent flyer and membership reward schemes unless you have an arrangement with the scheme’s provider that benefits employees.
+- frequent flyer and membership reward schemes unless you have an arrangement with the scheme provider that benefits employees